Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Des Moines to Sea-Tac $65–75 $100–115

-The best thing about renting a private car or limo service is that rates are only slightly higher than taxis or shared-ride options, but the benefits are many.
+The best thing about hiring a private airport car service is that rates are only slightly higher than those for taxis or shared-ride options, yet the benefits are many.